cubic-chariot/gtnh/garden-of-grind.md

     which is much better for IC2 crops than plains.

 - Cheat in one acacia sapling once you convert your first villager.
+    - Alternatively,
+        you can savescum the first trades of the first villager.
+        In Minecraft 1.8 and below,
+        zombie villagers don't have a profession,
+        which is rerolled once the zombie is cured.

 - Use shaders to cheese hardcore darkness, or configure `HardcoreDarkness.cfg > S:"Dimension Blacklist"` to be `0`.